somanshu25/Project6-WebGL-Clustered-Deferred-Forward-Plus/INSTRUCTION.md

 ## Submit

-Beware of any build issues discussed on the Google Group.
+Beware of any build issues discussed on piazza

 Open a GitHub pull request so that we can see that you have finished.
-The title should be "Project 5B: YOUR NAME".
+The title should be "Project 6: YOUR NAME".
 The template of the comment section of your pull request is attached below, you can do some copy and paste:

 - Repo Link
 - (Briefly) Mentions features that you've completed.
 Especially those bells and whistles you want to highlight